deeplearningrosario/Pediatric_Bone_Age_Challenge/README.md

-# Deep Learning For Computer Vision
+# Pediatric Bone Age Challenge
 This is a first approach to Deep Learning by an investigation group from Rosario, Santa Fe, Argentina.
 We used another team's [solution](https://github.com/thevishalagarwal/BoneAgeEstimation) to submerge ourselves.
 However, we've since modified it to suit our needs and to apply any improvements we saw fit.